cml-classroom/geog4-6300-lab-6-mmr91362/Lab-6_regression.md

 results?
 Explain your answer.*

-{This model provides meaningful results that can help predict NDVI trends the variance of individual variables BUT there are some clear inconsistences (specifically around the coast) that could possibly be caused by humans or certain environmental factors.
-The heteroskedasticity highlights possible limitations with the standard errors and significance tests.
+{This model provides meaningful results that can help predict NDVI trends and the variance of individual variables.
+I found the results of the maps to be the most meaningful as a geographer because they incorproate the spatial connection between the data and the natural enviornment.
+The outliers on the map highlighted areas of concern or possible data inconsistencies.
+These inconsistences (specifically around the coast) could provide insight into possible causes such as humans or certain environmental factors.
+The heteroskedasticity emphasizes possible limitations with the standard errors and significance tests.
 This is more a question of their accuracy.
 Adjustments can be made such as using standard errors or alternative models which could help support their validity.}

 **Disclosure of assistance:** *Besides class materials, what other sources of assistance did you use while completing this lab?
 These can